digiscot/digiscot-website/pages/charter-getting-started.md

 Coming soon.
 To include:

 - Charter commitments
-- Keeping us updated via your signatory page
+- Keeping us updated by [editing your signatory page](/about/github/)
 - Getting involved